intel/nauta/docs/user-guide/actions/launch_jupyter.md

 ### Steps to Manage and Cancel Interacts

-1. Too see all running jobs, execute: `nctl experiment list --status RUNNING`
+1. To see all running jobs, execute: `nctl experiment list --status RUNNING`

 2. To cancel a running interact, execute: `nctl experiment cancel [options] [EXPERIMENT-NAME]`

    * EXPERIMENT-NAME is the interact name.

-   * The --purge option should be used if the user wishes to remove the session from the experiment list.
+   * Use the `--purge` option if you need to remove session from experiment list.
 For _purge_ information, refer to: [Getting Started, Remove Experiment Section](../actions/getting_started.md).

 To verify that cancellation has completed, execute: `nctl experiment list --status RUNNING`